Logmanager documentation

 Office 365

-To receive logs from the Microsoft cloud, it is necessary to open a TCP port that will be accessible from the whole Internet (Microsoft does not have defined ranges of IP networks from which it sends logs).
+To receive logs from the Microsoft Cloud, it is necessary to open a TCP port that will be accessible from the whole Internet (Microsoft does not define ranges of IP networks from which it sends logs).

-For this purpose TCP port 8443 is ready in Logmanager, on this port is listening only application for receive of O365 events and nothing else is accesible.
-There is no risk to expose this port to public internet.
+For this purpose, TCP port 8443 is set up in Logmanager - on this port, only the application receiving O365 events is listening and nothing else is accessible.
+There is no risk in exposing this port to the Internet.

 Port 8443 located at Logmanager can be propagated to the Internet through your firewall on any available port of your choosing.
-The service on this port only accepts requests at the endpoint /wh/o365/, and only the HTTP GET and POST methods, it returns HTTP error status code 400 for any other request.
+The service listening on this port only accepts requests on the /wh/o365/ endpoint, and only the HTTP GET and POST methods - it returns HTTP error status code 400 for any other request.

-The O365 service is not automaticaly started until the configuration of the application on the MS cloud is set and stored according to the document below.
+The O365 service is not automatically started until the configuration of the application on the MS cloud is set and stored according to the document below.

 How log collect from O365 works: